 The primary cause of disc injuries is posture and actions.
 People who repeatedly lift, bend, and twist their backs have a higher chance of causing damage to their discs.
 Office workers who sit for extended periods of time are also at an increased risk of suffering from disc injuries.
 When you fail to take care of your back, the fibers of your annulus can rip apart and cause leakage in the center of your discs.
 This type of damage is called disc herniations.

 When you feel pain around your body parts, it is the result of an inflammatory reaction of leaking material.
 It could also be because of pressure being put on the spinal nerve that is located next to your discs.
 If the damage occurs in your lower back, you will suffer from leg pain or sciatica.
 If the discs in your neck are injured, you will feel pain in your arms.

 Treatment of disc injury

 You can assess the pain yourself and make a decision on how to get it treated.
 If the pain is unbearable, surgery might be on the table.
 If you are still able to go about your life, however, treatment won’t be as invasive.
 That being said, the disc damage is not going to heal by itself.
 It is best to contact a chiropractor and schedule treatment.
 Since slipped discs is a spine-related problem, no one is more suitable for the job than a chiropractor.
 They are experts in spinal manipulation.
-You can count on them to take away your pain.
+You can count on them to take away your pain with advanced chiropractic.
 Keep in mind that you might have to take multiple visits to the clinic to be treated by a Charlotte NC chiropractor.
 The duration of recovery will vary as it depends on the severity of your condition.

 Tebby Chiropractic and Sports Medicine Clinic https://tebbyclinic.com/